 Look at those little faces on the Trick or Tr-eaters!
 The Witch looks like she's ready to beat someone with her broom... leave it to the boys to send in the girl first, LOL!

-I can see why they are so scared... the skeleton, the headless horseman, the spiders, creepy tombstone door!
+I can see why they are so scared... the skeleton, the headless horseman, the spiders, the creepy tombstone door!
 These little cuties are working hard for their candy!

 To make these little guys stand, I used a strip of paper and created score lines at different depths, essentially creating steps.
 Then adhered each one of them to a step.